 Semester 4

 You will complete at least one research rotation in your first semester so that you will be ready to choose a laboratory and mentor before the start of your second semester.
-You may also elect to take NRS 523 to develop familiarity in basic laboratory techniques.
 After the first semester, you can register for research credits with your selected mentor.

 In addition, you will form a committee from members of the neuroscience faculty, in addition to your mentor.
 These faculty will help guide you in your research project and provide you advice and networking opportunities as you move through the program.